-Insects have been described as a “super protein” and rightfully so, they are very high in protein, amino acids, fatty acids, vitamins and trace mineral.
-Our blend of crickets and black soldier fly larvae (BSFL) proteins is a completion protein source rich in minerals and vitamins such as: iron, zinc, copper, magnesium, selenium, biotin and pantothenic.
+Insects have been described as a “super protein” and rightfully so, they are very high in protein, amino acids, fatty acids, vitamins and trace minerals.
+Our blend of crickets and black soldier fly larvae (BSFL) proteins is a complete protein source rich in minerals and vitamins such as: iron, zinc, copper, magnesium, selenium, biotin and pantothenic.
 It actually contains:

 - more Iron than spinach,